InformaticaUCO/simplesamlphp-module-ucofilter/README.md

                 'commonName[0]' // previous attributes are available
             ],

-            // Complete syntax with conditions
+            // Complete syntax with rules
             'groups' => [
-                // value expression => condition expression
+                // value expression => rule expression
-                // value only is added if condition is true '"staff"' => 'in_attribute(attributes["uid"], ["username1", "username2])',
+                // value only is added if the rule is true '"staff"' => 'in_attribute(attributes["uid"], ["username1", "username2])',
-                '"guest"' => '"sp-remote-id" in request["saml:RequesterID"]',
+                '"guest"', // always true
                 '"student"' => 'attributes["uid"][0] matches "/^alum\d+/"',
             ],
         ),